Best Diving Knives in 2022

 As we said a diving knife is not a weapon, it’s a tool used to facilitate scuba diving.
 If divers encounter abandoned fishing lines or nets they often need to cut through them to proceed into wrecks and the like.
 They are also commonly used to help free divers trapped by vegetation such as large forests of kelp.
 In addition, divers are increasingly finding it necessary to rescue marine life that has been trapped by or otherwise entangled in the detritus of human activity like old nets, plastic 6-pack holders, and fishing lines.

 Q: How to sharpen the best diving knife?

 A: At some point, you’ll need to sharpen your diving knife, and thankfully sharpening the straight edge is pretty easy while sharpening a serrated edge is not.
 Sharpening a serrated edge is probably best left to professionals as there is special equipment involved and it’s time-intensive as well.
 Sharpening a straight edge is a two-step process that involves both grinding and honing.
 Most knives benefit from regular honing and don’t need to be ground nearly as often as people think.
 Many sharpening stones come with both a grinding and a honing side.
 Check out our guide to best knife sharpeners on the market.

 Q: Where to attach a diving knife?

 A: A diving knife is typically attached to either the belt or the leg.
 All it takes to attach the knife to a belt is a simple clip.
-Some knives come with this clip built in.
+Some knives come with this clip built-in.
 Others have a clip built into the sheath.
-Still others have a removable clip on the sheath.
-Many divers prefer to have the knife strapped to their leg.
+Still, others have a removable clip on the sheath.
+Many divers prefer to have the knife strapped to their legs.
 As the arms are typically relaxed and trailing while diving they are in a perfect position to simply reach to the leg and remove the knife from the holster.